 Penn State Health Lancaster Medical Center

-Penn State Health Lancaster Medical Center, a planned 341,000-square-foot acute care hospital, will enhance an already vibrant network of primary and specialty care providers across Lancaster County.
-The new hospital will feature 129 private inpatient beds, an emergency department, physician offices, various specialty inpatient services, an imaging lab and complete medical and surgical capabilities.
-Expanding this footprint will help ensure residents of these communities have access, quality and choice of care as close to home as possible.
+Penn State Health Lancaster Medical Center is the newest addition to the Penn State Health system.
+It’s a 341,000-square-foot acute care hospital, that is already enhancing a vibrant network of primary and specialty care providers across Lancaster County.
+This BRAND NEW hospital features 134 private inpatient beds, an emergency department, physician offices, various specialty inpatient services, an imaging lab, and complete medical and surgical capabilities.
+Expanding this footprint ensures residents in these communities have access, quality, and choice of care as close to home as possible.

-Lancaster Medical Center will also create new clinical and research opportunities for learners and investigators at Penn State College of Medicine.
-Through Penn State Health’s core values of Respect, Integrity, Teamwork and Excellence, the health system is committed to providing compassionate care for our diverse patient population, community and each other.
+Lancaster Medical Center is also creating new clinical and research opportunities for learners and investigators at Penn State College of Medicine.
+Through Penn State Health’s core values of Respect, Integrity, Teamwork, and Excellence, the health system is committed to providing compassionate care for our diverse patient population, community, and each other.

 Conveniently located within 30 miles of Berks County and only 20 miles from York, Lancaster Medical Center is perfectly positioned for professionals who are seeking a positive and service-focused culture, right in their own backyard.